 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be fully corrected in the teen years when all the permanent teeth have erupted without the time and expense of early treatment.
 Some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.
-The doctors develop a plan for treatment based on each individual child’s needs.
-If the doctors decide a patient is not ready for treatment, they are placed in our orthodontic observation program.
+The doctor develops a plan for treatment based on each individual child’s needs.
+If the doctor decides a patient is not ready for treatment, they are placed in our orthodontic observation program.

 What is the Orthodontic Observation Program?

 The orthodontic observation program is for patients who are not ready for treatment but still have dental and skeletal development that should be monitored.
 This program enables us to evaluate the pattern of the baby teeth coming out and the permanent teeth coming in.
 Sometimes, problems with the eruption patterns of permanent teeth may be eliminated with early removal of baby teeth and reduce the treatment time required for braces.

 We normally see the patients for observation visits every 6-12 months to observe their progress as they grow.
 This program helps Dr. Osterman to determine the optimum time to begin treatment and achieve the best possible result for your child.

 In addition to a beautiful new smile, what are some other benefits of orthodontic treatment?